Ajayaws773/cdk/README.md

 step 7
 =======

+* update the code as per your environment variables and requirements

 codepipeline-project1.ts is project for

 1.code commit with name

 2.code build project with source as code commit

-3.code deploy ((need to create type of deployment EC2/Lambda/ECS) *in this code no application is deployed on Ec2/lambda 4.code pipeline with 2 build stages. code commit will trigger the code pipeline
+3.code deploy ((need to create type of deployment EC2/Lambda/ECS) *in this code no application is deployed on Ec2/lambda

+4.code pipeline with 2 build stages. code commit will trigger the code pipeline

 ==============